yzhangweber/cs4110-jupyterbook/README.md

 ## 🙌 Acknowledgments

-Thank you to the Weber State OER team and collaborators supporting this project and helping to make high-quality educational materials freely accessible.
+Thank you to the Weber State OER team and WSU Online instructional designer supporting this project and helping to make high-quality educational materials freely accessible.

 ---